 What happens if an item is overdue or lost?

 Lost materials must be reported immediately to the library.
-The minimum replacement cost for a lost book is $75.00 plus a $10.00 processing fee.
-The cost of replacing a Media item is $100.00 plus a $10.00 processing fee.
+The minimum replacement cost for an APU owned item is $95 plus a $20 processing fee.
 The library will adjust the replacement bill upward if these figures do not cover the cost of the item.
 Borrowers are responsible for replacing or paying for the repair of materials damaged while out on loan and no longer usable.
 A borrower may replace a lost or damaged item with a duplicate copy acceptable to the library.
 The library reserves the right to determine if the duplicate is acceptable.
 After supplying the replacement copy, the borrower is still responsible for all processing fees.

-Overdue fines, replacement bills and processing fees must be paid by cash or check at the Circulation Desk in the Stamps, Marshburn or Darling libraries.
+Replacement bills and processing fees can be paid by using the payment link in your replacement bill notice or by doing directly to the library bill payment form.
 Outstanding debts will result in the suspension of all library privileges until the debt is resolved.
-Students may not transfer library fees to their University accounts.
+Students may not transfer library fees to their university accounts.